DeepProgram/maxpreps-sports_data-scrapper/README.md

 ## Features

-- It will output the player stats in csv file of batting and pitching (Can be customized for rest two sections)
+- It will output the csv file of batting and pitching (Can be customized for rest two sections)